devicehive/devicehive-tests/README.md

 * More advanced example of running tests with JSON reporter: **$ mocha -R json integration-tests/rest-access-key.js > result.json**

-You can pick any of [alternative reporters](http://mochajs.org/#reporters) available in Mocha framework or third-party reporter.
+You can pick any of [alternative reporters](http://mochajs.org/#reporters) available in Mocha framework or third-party reporter, like [mochawesome](https://github.com/adamgruber/mochawesome).

 Another easy way to run tests is to use [WebStorm](https://www.youtube.com/watch?v=4mKiGkokyx8)